All Episodes

 Nobody believed, well, at least I'm not saying nobody.

-I know I didn't try to win.
+I know I didn't believe it's going to win.

-I didn't believe that Trump could win.
+I didn't believe that nobody could win.

-Completely make the case for a criminal offense, but then say that she's not gonna be charged, and then she wins and then it's all forgotten, and and and Trump goes away.
+Completely make the case for a criminal offense, but then say that she's not going to be charged.

 I mean, and that's what was supposed to happen.